Skip to main content

 At $5M+, the founder has 12 direct reports and cannot give any of them enough attention.
 Decisions slow down because everything routes through one person.

 The fix: Add a management layer at $3-4M.
 Not bureaucracy.
 One level of functional leaders between the founder and the team.
+Each leader owns a function with clear revenue metrics and decision authority.

 Your First Step